 Figure 1.
 Company Use of Acquisition Strategies Over Time

 These speculations are trumped by one important fact that lies deeper in this trend data.
 Specifically, when examining the use of acquisitions as a growth strategy I find that the overall momentum observed in Figure 1 is driven in large part by technology-centric firms.
 Figure 2 compares the by-sector use of acquisition growth strategies for August 2009 versus August 2012.
-Although all sectors other than Banking/Finance/Insurance posted an increasing reliance on acquisition growth strategies, the bellwether of growth is the tech sector.
+Although, according to casino utan svensk licens, all sectors other than Banking/Finance/Insurance posted an increasing reliance on acquisition growth strategies, the bellwether of growth is the tech sector.
 The use of acquisitions to fuel growth more than doubled for technology firms from 8.6% to 18.5% in just 3 years!

 Figure 2.
 Sector Differences in the Use of Acquisition Strategies Over Time

 Why are tech firms on an acquisition bender?
 Certainly growth aspirations are important.
 However, the thesis I want to advance in this blog is that the acquisition strategy surge within tech appears to have coincided with an increasing focus on intellectual property (IP).
 This IP focus is not necessarily about growth, though.
 Instead it appears that the dictum “The best offense is a good defense” is at play.
 Specifically, companies are protecting options and creating barriers to entry for competitors.